lidan16122/Supplico/README.md

 Everything is digital and stored in a database. <br />
 There is an order display with all the required information, status, who confirmed, sum, pallets, and transaction id. <br />
 The business can browse products from available suppliers. <br />
-The supplier can create, edit, and delete any products. <br />
+The supplier can customize their shop and create, edit, and delete any products. <br />
 The driver has a page for finding an open delivery. <br />
 The admin can view any information available and accept users to the system. <br />
+Every new user have to provide image, name, phone, email, username, password on registration. <br />
 Every user can view their profile with the main information, view their orders, and items they have been ordered/provided/delivered depends on the role (except admin)<br /><br />

 available users: <br />